Javiercbr/Covid19_DL/README.md

 # Model

-The model was developped using Keras/Tensorflow.
+The model was developped in Keras/Tensorflow.
 Architecture: DenseNet121 with a sigmoid activation layer that represents the probability of being positive for Covid19.
-This configuration is inspired in [2] where it was shown to be efficient for X-ray classification.
+The configuration was inspired in [2] where it was shown to be efficient for X-ray classification.
+The final model had more than seven millon of trainable parameters.

 # Training

-The model was trained with a GeForce GTX 1650 Ti GPU.
+The model was trained on a NVIDIA GeForce GTX 1650 Ti GPU.
 A validation set was used to monitor the progress of the training, for instance the leraning rate was adapted when the accuracy on the validation set platoed.

 Setting | Value